What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Cottonseed meal is made from the leftovers after the seeds and oil are removed.

-Remember that cottonseed oil is somewhat acidic, so it may be a good idea to mix it into compost instead of using it directly on plants.
+Since cottonseed oil is somewhat acidic, it’s good practice to mix it into compost instead of using it directly on plants.

 You can find cottonseed meal from Espoma.